 Anyone who knows about roof construction will tell you that the highest quality roofs will be from 1900-1914.
 Shortages of material and rationing of wood in the 1945-54 period meant that there was typically poor roof construction.
-The modern truss roofs started to become more common up to 1970 and are now the only type of roof construction commonly used in the UK.
+Modern truss roofs started to become more common up to 1970 and are now the only type of roof construction commonly used in the UK.

 Here are the different types of pitched roofs:

-- Lean-to or mono-pitch roof: This is the simplest form of the roof generally used for small extensions.
+- Lean-to or mono-pitch roof: This is the simplest form of roof generally used for small extensions.
 It should only span a short distance.